By Catherine Woodiwiss

 Mapping the Ecosystem of News Dissemination

-A map of a complex system will always be incomplete.
-(We can’t map to infinite granularity — systems maps are often necessarily good-faith approximations.)
-By placing a frame on a system — What do we most want to understand? — we can draw boundaries around what is most interesting to us.
+A map of a complex system will always be a good-faith approximation—things are infinitely interconnected, so we can’t map to true granularity.
+Instead, we place a frame on the system: What do we most want to understand?

-We’re looking at news dissemination, but what we really want to know is how readers behave — how they find and share stories.
-So, our systems frame might look like this: How does a person encounter a news story?
+We’re looking at news dissemination, but what we really want to know is how readers find and share stories.
+The system frame is then: How does a person encounter a news story?

-2. Map the system objectively, as it is today
+2. Mapping the system objectively, as it is today

-To be able to make visual sense of the map, we’ll create a key for ourselves.
+To make visual sense of the map, we create a key such as: